fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

 ==========================================
 SARIMA
 ==========================================
-We use the :code:`pmdarima` library for finding the best order of the SARIMA model.
+We use the :code:`pmdarima` library for finding the best order of the SARIMA model using the data up to July 2014.

 .. code:: python